KireMitrov/Shopping-cart-classes/README.md

-## Capstone Project/ Library  Page clone
+## Cart Project/Scandiweb test assignment

 This project is entry React developer test for Scandiweb.
 The project is a online shoping cart with categories.